oracle-livelabs/developer/visual-builder/standalone/create-pub-webapp/create-pages/create-pages.md

     You see the REST endpoints that Visual Builder created for you when the Employee business object was created.

-8. Drag and drop the **Get Many** endpoint (which provides a list of employees) into the Panel component on the canvas.
+8. Drag and drop the **Get Many** endpoint (which fetches a list of employees) into the Panel component on the canvas.

     ![](images/data-palette-employee-object-table.png "The image shows the Render as pop-up with the following options: Table Dynamic, List Dynamic, Table, and List. ")